 Effective communication is a critical part of safety training.
 But who is to blame when participants aren’t listening—the participants or the trainer?

-When it comes to the content of your training, people only listen to what they think they need to hear, and safety trainers aren’t always prepared to deliver to people with selective hearing.
+It’s no surprise that safety training can be dry and it can be a struggle to keep people engaged.
+When it comes to the content of your training, people typically only listen to the parts that they think they need to hear.
+And how do you prepare to deliver training to people with selective hearing?

 Remember when you were in school and the teacher said, “You’re going to be quizzed on such and such topic.”
-Inevitably, those topics became what you focused on most because you knew you needed to hear it.
-And although there were other things delivered in that lesson, you may have heard the words but you didn’t retain them because you didn’t think you needed to know them for your quiz.
+Inevitably, those topics became what you focused on most because you knew you needed to hear them.
+And although other things were delivered in that lesson, you may have heard the words but didn’t retain them because you didn’t think you needed to know them for your quiz.

-Use these tips to deliver training that your audience will hear and understand.
+These three tips to deliver training will ensure that your audience hears and understands your message.